Use Cases

 Use

-SELECT healthbase_id FROM entitylookup WHERE identifier='ProviderID' and identifier_type='p'
+SELECT healthbase_id FROM entitylookup WHERE identifier='ProviderID' and identifier_type='p'- We’ll get a

-table has the simplified form of affiliations between HCOs and HCPs with a score(0-100) which shows the strength of affiliation.node_1_healthbase_id
+parent_affiliationstable has the simplified form of affiliations between HCOs and HCPs with a score(0-100) which shows the strength of affiliation.node_1_healthbase_idis child node.node_2_healthbase_idis parent node.

 Using the